adrofa/eyes_classifier/README.md

 *Loss and accuracy charts below are for the fold-1.*

 ### Hypothesis 1
-In this hypothesis I compile a basic CNN, which consists of 2xConv + 3xFC layers.
+In this Hypothesis, I compile a basic CNN, which consists of 2xConv + 3xFC layers.

 Config-file:
 [`./output/models/hypothesis-1/fold-1/config.json`](./output/models/hypothesis-1/fold-1/config.json)